-Pivoting to a smaller property – today the Wolf’s own nearly 7 acres of vines, located on the east side of Highway 29 (mere minutes from their former estate) on the southern edge of St. Helena – all managed by Oak Knoll Farming (a vineyard management company).
+Pivoting to a smaller property – today the Wolf’s own nearly 7 acres of vines, located on the east side of Highway 29 (mere minutes from their former estate) on the southern edge of St. Helena (near V Sattui Winery) – all managed by Oak Knoll Farming (a vineyard management company).

+Winemaker Emeritus Karen Culler (who we originally met with numerous years ago for this review) made wine for many of their vintages.
 After purchasing their original vineyards, the Wolfs with Karen Culler’s insights replanted the entire vineyard with Cabernet Sauvignon and smaller percentages of other varietals.
 The only varietal that was not removed was the Cabernet Franc; it was originally planted in the 1970’s and these vines produced the fruit for their Cabernet Franc wine for many years.
 Their first vintage in 1997 was from their original Cabernet Franc vineyard.

 Their vineyard at the end of White Lane in St. Helena is planted to approximately 5 acres of Cabernet Sauvignon with a 1 acre block of Sauvignon Blanc.
 Again, Karen Culler was responsible for the vineyard layout, varietal, clone and rootstock selections.

 Their Sauvignon Blanc, which like all their wines, is produced in limited quantities.
 Compared to Cabernet Sauvignon, there certainly is not a lot of Sauvignon Blanc grown in the St. Helena appellation and their vineyard showcases this varietal well.
 The focus on the winemaking side of things is to present the varietal characteristics rather than over stylize the wine.
 Case in point is the minimal use of oak, as the the fermentation is mostly conducted within small stainless steel barrels and then left to age on the lees.

 It is always a delight to find a nice Cabernet Franc and Wolf’s 2006 vintage does not disappoint.
 A small percentage of Cabernet Sauvignon is blended to provide additional depth and structure on the finish.
 Their Cabernet Franc vines are vigorous yet older, which as a result produces berries that are quite small resulting in very concentrated flavors.
 This is a smooth elegant wine with soft delicate tannins that anchor the long finish.

 For more information and or to purchase wine, visit their website: www.wolffamilyvineyards.com